FlynnDynamics/EDDCanonn/ExampleAddInDLL/EDDDLLInterfaces/readme.txt

-This interface definition comes from Main program
+This interface definition comes from the EliteDangerousCore program